Devoteng1/kinesis-data-streams-projects-01/README.md

 # Overview

-In this project we will be creating a simple Amazon Kinesis application and using the AWS CLI to put records into the stream and read to check records in the streams
+In this project we will be creating an Amazon Kinesis application and use the AWS CLI to put records into the stream and read to check records in the streams

 Amazon Kinesis Data Streams is a serverless streaming data service that makes it easy to capture, process, and store data streams at any scale.